 A large percentage of this money was sent through inter-bank transfers and partly through online money transfers and in-person transfers.
 Sending money to Germany, especially from outside the European Union comes with lots of regulations, exchange rate differences and fees.
-This guide helps you to find out how to send money to Germany and put all this into perspective and make your next transfer home a breeze.
+This guide helps you to find out how to send money to Germany and put all this into perspective and make your next transfer money to Germany a breeze.